soerenwolfers/insights/README.rst

 This tool allows one to take quick notes of sudden realizations or small insights with a few key strokes, thus without much disturbing work on something else.

+Installation:

+Relies on package :code:`swutil`, which can be installed with :code:`pip install swutil`.

 Usage:

 1) Create a keyboard shortcut, e.g. :code:`<Super-I>` to :code:`quickedit.py` e.g. with :code:`compizconfigsettingsmanager` on Ubuntu.